TraceMachina/nativelink/CONTRIBUTING.md

    - Use a capital letter to start the commit and use an imperative tone for the title.
-   - Don't end the title with a period.
+   - Don't end the title with a punctuation.
    - Keep the first line as short as possible.
-If your feature is complex, add additional information in the commit message body.
+If your feature is complex, add extra information in the commit message body.
-   - If you feel like you need the word `and` in the commit title, the commit might try to do too many things at once and you should consider splitting it into separate commits.
+   - If you feel like you need the word `and` in the commit title, the commit might try to do a lot of things at once and you should consider splitting it into separate commits.
-   - The commit message body should have a maximum line length of 72 characters.
+   - The length of commit message's body shouldn't exceed 72 characters.
      This is to keep the `git log` readable with raw terminals.

    ```bash